If you didn’t read Part 1 of Troubleshooting Jenkins Performance Issues: Kubernetes Edition, go for it! Part 1 covers the basics about:

 We created a pipeline job to collect CPU data like this:

-We need to run the data collection inside the master node, thus at least one executor for the master node is needed (remove it after troubleshooting because it is not recommended to run builds in the master node).
+We need to run the data collection inside the controller node, thus at least one executor for the controller node is needed (remove it after troubleshooting because it is not recommended to run builds in the controller node).
 It is not possible to configure it via groovy (JENKINS-23534).
-Note that you might need to disable Operation Center options to force the number of executors for masters by going Manage Jenkins > Configure Global Security > Client master on-master executors.
+Note that you might need to disable Operation Center options to force the number of executors for controllers by going Manage Jenkins > Configure Global Security > Client controller on-controller executors.